Frequently Asked Questions

 Children are welcome for Opera and Dance.
 However, all guests are required to hold a ticket, regardless of age.
 Babies in arms are not permitted.
 And, while we do not enforce a universal age limit for performances, we do ask parents to use their best judgement with regard to the appropriateness of individual performances for their own children.
 We ask all of our guests to be considerate of their fellow patrons so everyone is able to enjoy the performance without unnecessary distraction.

-Events such as Shen Yun and Broadway musicals may establish their own age restrictions.
+Events such Broadway musicals may establish their own age restrictions.
 Please refer to their website for complete details.

-Coat Check is located at the Guest Services desk, in the Vincent Lobby (Madison Street side).
-Cost is $1.00 per coat.
-Please note that the Detroit Opera House does not accept responsibility for any personal articles that are not checked at the coat check.
+Coat Check is located at the Guest Services desk in the Vincent Lobby (Madison Street side).
+Please note that the Detroit Opera House does not accept responsibility for any personal articles.

 At any given performance you may see evening gowns and blue jeans.
 Most people dress somewhere in between, i.e., business attire or Sunday best.
 Formal attire is always welcome but most of our patrons reserve it for premieres and gala.